High availability

 $?

-to check the status of your user data scripts. - Modularize bootstrap stages:
+to check the status of your customer data scripts. - Modularize bootstrap stages:

 - Pre-install script examples: